owenhu99/palyglot/deliverable-1/planning.md

 Main features: Pen pal (talking to other people), learning languages.

-*Note: Outer bullet points are user stories and their bullet points are the acceptance criteria
+**Note: Outer bullet points are user stories and their inner bullet points are the acceptance criteria.**

 * As a student learning French, I want to meet other French speakers or learners in order to hone my French skills and increase my vocabulary.
   * Choose French as a language when matching with other users